otammato/mongo_/README.md

 ```

 ### 3. Test the app
 Check with your web-browser the connection to your app.
-Paste in the browser field the terraform output - the public ip of the created EC2 instance.
+Paste in the browser field the terraform output - the DNS address or a public ip of the created EC2 instance.
 <br><br>
 <p align="center" >
   <img src="images/Screenshot 2023-01-31 at 19.23.50.png" width="700px"/>